 *Using seasoned breadcrumbs will provide more flavor.
 If you use plain breadcrumbs, you might want to add your own seasonings.
 I don't add anything, and they fly off the plate, warm and crispy.

-**Many people only use one coat of egg and do not redip after the breadcrumbs, but I make them this way.
+**Many people only use one coat of egg and do not redip after the breadcrumbs.
+If you don't dip a second time, you will need fewer eggs.

-Additional note: The amount of eggs and breadcrumbs you will need depends on how well you coat.
+Additional note: The amount of eggs and breadcrumbs you will need depends on how many slices you have and how well you coat.
 That is why I write a range of amounts for both.
 Chances are you will be left with some extra, but having a nice amount allows for easier coating and starting with a smaller amount, and having more at the ready to add if needed helps prevent waste.

 Nutrition Information: